Widener Again Named “Military Friendly” School

 The Military Friendly Schools media and website, found at www.militaryfriendlyschools.com, feature the list, interactive tools and search functionality to help military students find the best school to suit their unique needs and preferences.
 The colleges, universities and trade schools on this year's list exhibit leading practices in the recruitment and retention of students with military experience.

 "Inclusion on the 2014 list of Military Friendly Schools shows Widener's commitment to providing a supportive environment for military students," said Sean Collins, director for G.I.
 Jobs and vice president at Victory Media.

-Personnel Educational Scholarship) in 2005.
-This unique scholarship fund ensures that
+Military Personnel Educational Scholarship) in 2005.
+This unique scholarship fund

-the children of U.S. military personnel, who are killed in action in either Operation
+ensures that the children of U.S. military personnel, who are killed in action in

-Enduring Freedom or Operation Iraqi Freedom, have the opportunity to pursue higher
+either Operation Enduring Freedom or Operation Iraqi Freedom, have the opportunity

 Widener was known as Pennsylvania Military College until 1972, and the university still maintains a vibrant Army ROTC program that serves as the headquarters for other college and university ROTC programs throughout the Philadelphia region.